 World Connections

-Sevilla, the gateway to the Americas, maintains a strong historic and sentimental connection with Latin America.
+Seville, the gateway to the Americas, maintains a strong historic and sentimental connection with Latin America.
 Archive of the Indies preserves the memories of our peoples.

-Sevilla lived under Arab rule for almost 800 years.
+Seville lived under Arab rule for almost 800 years.
 In addition to our common past, our closeness is physical: only 14.4 km of ocean separate Morocco and Spain.